Nexmo/station/app/views/contribute/guides/write-the-docs.md

 Use clear, simple, and direct language.
 Avoid flowery and verbose writing styles.

-* Avoid filler words superfluous adjectives 'really nice feature', 'easily', ‘simple’, 'please', 'it may be that', 'and that's it'.
+* Avoid filler words and superfluous adjectives 'really nice feature', 'easily', ‘simple’, 'just', 'please', 'it may be that', 'and that's it'.
 * Avoid subjective phrases.
 "You can easily...".
 "It is simple to...".

 ## Use active voice